 This week prosecutors sentenced Nicholas Cosmo, the con artist at the center of the Agape World Ponzi scheme that defrauded thousands of investors.
 Cosmo, who is 40, was sentenced to 25 years in prison.
 Even with good time, he wont be released until his early 60’s.
 At that time the court has ordered him to pay over $400,000,000 in restitution.
 The chances of him paying that are incredibly slim.

-Some victims also think that a court appointed receiver will get back their money.
-Although not without some very vocal detractors, the receiver appointed in the Bernie Madoff case, Irving Picard, has collected hundreds of millions of dollars.
+Many victims hope a court appointed receiver or prosecutor will get back their money.
+Sometimes that works… the trustee appointed in the Bernie Madoff case, Irving Picard, has collected hundreds of millions of dollars.
 Many receivers, however, don’t look for assets very well or don’t know where to look.

 Then too are the receivers who are paid on an hourly rate and seem more interested in how much money they can make than how much the investors get back.
 This week David Quinones, executive director of the International Association for Asset Recovery*, wrote about Vantis PLC, the liquidator of alleged Ponzi schemer Allen Stanford’s empire.
 Vantis was terminated but not before racking up a bill of $18 million.
 How much did they collect for investors?
 A mere $300,000.

 Delay never works to the advantage of the victim.
 It’s a simple truth that most victims don’t want to face.
-Even if a very aggressive receiver is appointed, its still good to have a fraud recovery lawyer working for you to get back your hard earned money.
+Even if a very aggressive receiver is appointed, its still good to have a seasoned asset recovery lawyer working for you to get back your hard earned money.

-If you have been the victim of a Ponzi scheme, bank fraud, investment fraud or other scam, contact the fraud recovery lawyers at Mahany & Ertl, LLC.
+If you have been the victim of a Ponzi scheme, bank fraud, investment fraud or other scam, contact the asset recovery lawyers at Mahany Law.
 Our attorneys have helped people across the United States get back their hard earned money.
-For more information, contact attorney Brian Mahany at (414) 704-6731 (direct) or by email at
+For more information, contact attorney Brian Mahany at online by email at or by phone at .

 * Ed.
 Note – The author, Brian Mahany, is a member of the advisory board for the International Association for Asset Recovery.